 A web application context combines handlers for security, session and servlets in a single unit

-of a web application and configuration of session, security, listeners, filter, servlets, and JSP via a
+of a web application and configuration of session, security, listeners, filter, servlets, and JSP

 web.xml descriptor normally found in the

-WEB-INF directory of a webapplication.
+/WEB-INF directory of a web application.

 WebAppContext is a convenience class that assists the construction and configuration

 Configuration is actually done by pluggable implementations of the Configuration class and the